Skip to Content

 Intimate Partner Violence Assistance Program (IPVAP)

--Education of the risks and impact on physical and mental health, awareness, and prevention resources.
-Intervention with case management, individual and group treatment, and/ or couples counseling.
+Information about the risks and impact of intimate partner violence on physical and mental health.
+We provide prevention resources, case management, individual and group therapy, as well as couples counseling.

 Kimberly Windsor